 Amifostine (By injection)

-Protects the kidneys from harmful effects caused by cisplatin and protects the saliva glands during radiation therapy.
+Protects the kidneys from harmful effects caused by cisplatin and protects the saliva glands during radiation treatment.

 EthyolThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not receive it if you had an allergic reaction to amifostine.
+You should not receive it if you had an allergic reaction to amifostine and similar medicines.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
 This medicine must be injected slowly, so your IV will need to stay in place for at least 15 minutes before receiving cancer medicines or at least 3 minutes before receiving radiation treatment.

 - Drink extra fluids during the 24 hours before you receive this medicine.

 - You may receive other medicines to help prevent nausea and vomiting.
 You may also be given calcium supplements if needed.